 Note that this feature makes use of direct sampling and so aliasing will occur.
-The RTL-SDR samples at 28.8 MHz, thus you may see mirrors of strong signals from 0 - 14.4 MHz while tuning to 14.4 - 28.8 MHz and the other way around as well.
+The RTL-SDR ADC samples at 28.8 MHz, thus you may see mirrors of strong signals from 0 - 14.4 MHz while tuning to 14.4 - 28.8 MHz and the other way around as well.
 To remove these images you need to use a low pass filter for 0 - 14.4 MHz, and a high pass filter for 14.4 - 28.8 MHz, or simply filter your band of interest.
 (Note that that 28.8 MHz is downsampled on chip resulting in the 3.2 MHz bandwidth)

 Modified rtl_tcp for direct sampling

-The standard version of rtl_tcp only allows for direct sampling on the I-branch, which is useless as we need direct sampling on the Q-branch.
-This patched version of rtl_tcp (note source files only - requires compilation) kindly provided by Pieter-Tjerk from websdr.org fixes this.
-Use rtl_tcp -D 2 to activate direct sampling on the Q-branch.
+The standard Osmocom version of rtl_tcp only allows for direct sampling on the I-branch, which is useless as we need direct sampling on the Q-branch.
+Please see our RTL-SDR-Blog Drivers for a version that includes a -D direct sampling flag.
+The Releases page has a Windows release.

 Feature 2: Software Selectable Bias Tee

 V.1. and V.2. of our dongles included a bias tee which could manually be enabled by opening the case and soldering two pads on the PCB together.
-V.3. introduces a 4.5V bias tee which can be enabled entirely in software.
+V.3. introduces a 4.5V bias tee that can be toggled entirely in software.
 The bias tee can continuously pull up to 180 mA of current.

 WARNING: Before using the bias tee please ensure that you understand that you should not use this option when the dongle is connected directly to a DC short circuited antenna unless you are using an LNA.
-Although the bias tee circuit is dual protected against accidental shorts with a PTC automatically resetting fuse and overcurrent protection on the LDO, short circuiting the bias tee for an extended period of time (hours) could damage the LDO or fuse permanently.
+Although the bias tee circuit is dual protected against accidental shorts with a thermal self-resetting fuse and overcurrent protection on the LDO, short circuiting the bias tee for an extended period of time (days) could damage the LDO or fuse permanently.
 Only use it while connected to an actual powered device, like an LNA, active antenna or the SpyVerter.

 To make things clearer: DC Short Antenna -> LNA -> Coax -> V3(bias tee on) is absolutely fine.
 What's not good and makes no sense anyway is DC Short Antenna -> Coax -> V3(bias tee on).
 DC Short Antenna -> Coax -> V3(bias tee off) is fine.